Tuesday, January 27, 2009

 How does a typical Monday morning begin…for the typical 21st Century Christian?
 A radio alarm, some gobbled breakfast (or maybe not), traffic, and maybe a cranky computer thrown in for good measure.
 It’s almost certainly not the mountaintop exhilaration, the ideal world that you sang about the day before, is it?
 Yet, it is the one I occupy in the present.
 And I do it five days a week, so I’d better find a way to make it endurable, if not meaningful.
 It helps me to have something, especially a song that sticks with me, a steady drumbeat that reminds me of certain things.
 There will be lots of urgent tasks, naturally, that scream for my attention.
 But with a tune that’s fixed between my ears, I have an undercurrent of contentment that’s an anchor.

 It doesn’t have to yell at me.
 In fact, a drumbeat, like a heartbeat, is better if it’s just humming gently, reliably consistent.
 Yes, that’s what I think of when I hear Steve McEwan’s song “Great Is the Lord”.
 Was a heartbeat on Steve McEwan’s mind when he wrote the song?
-McEwan is a native of South Africa, a nation best known probably for its volatility in the late 20th Century as it struggled with apartheid.
+McEwan is a native of the United Kingdom, but was in South Africa, a nation best known probably for its volatility in the late 20th Century as it struggled with apartheid.
 One of McEwan’s friends was shot and killed in 1985, as South African violence framed our television news.
 I don’t know what its like to lose a friend like that, a sudden bitter end, but it’s said that McEwan composed “Great Is the Lord” in the wake of the tragedy.
 His friend’s heartbeat had stopped, but the words of the song show that McEwan refused to wallow in anger.
 He’s not focused on future vengeance or a temporal justice.
 In fact, he’s thankful for the present – that God is great, that we have victory…victory?!
 To one without God, McEwan’s words produce skepticism and maybe even rage.
 A faith that sustains despite calamity, though, is a powerful testimony.
 The reality of eternity means that even unfair deaths cannot dim hope.
 McEwan’s creation allows the singer to say something not only to others nearby.
 When I sing the second stanza, I address God directly, as in prayer.
 I reach for the intimacy He offers.
 That’s what the hurting person, even a believer who’s certain of the afterlife, needs most from God here and now.
 I want to feel His comfort when nothing here makes sense.

 As 2009 begins, I know there will be highs and lows…that’s the only thing that is certain here.
 With the Lord, I know what I can count on, and that He will be in my life, somehow, some way.
 Songs like “Great Is the Lord” are the EKG (electrocardiogram) of Christians.
 When I sing it, I can feel my pulse, a rhythm that’s in South Africa, in Europe and Indonesia (where you can see believers singing the song on the global net), and here in the U.S. Sometimes my faith struggles, frankly, and my songs don’t seem very audible, but knowing that this heartbeat is on four continents is breathtaking.
 At times, God might seem a bit too distant.
 But now, when I sing this song, I’m reminded that I have have a steady, consistent, and dependable God whose Spirit permeates this planet.